cd-slash/blackjack-game/README.md

   - [ ] Input is requested when player has blackjack and dealer does not (hand should be over)
   - [x] ~~Status message displays decimal on round number when winning with blackjack~~
   - [x] ~~Player stack shows decimal when round number after winning with blackjack~~
+  - [ ] Game exits without warning when shoe reshuffle point is hit

 ## Deployment